33 Years Ago: Alabama Become First Country Group to Go Triple Platinum

-Thirty-two years ago today, on Oct.
+Thirty-three years ago today, on Oct.
 25, 1984, Alabama -- made up of Randy Owen, Teddy Gentry and Jeff Cook -- accomplished a feat that had never been achieved by a country group before.
-It was on that date that they achieved triple-platinum status, signifying sales of 3 million units, for both their Feels So Right and Mountain Music albums, with Roll On and The Closer You Get earning double-platinum status.
+It was on that date that they achieved triple-platinum status, signifying sales of 3 million units, for both their Feels So Right and Mountain Music albums.
+(Additionally, Roll On and The Closer You Get earned double-platinum status.)

 Feels So Right was released in 1981 and became Alabama's first No. 1 record.
 All three singles from the record, "Old Flame," "Love in the First Degree" and the title track, soared to the top of the charts.
 Mountain Music, which was released in 1982 as the follow-up project to Feels So Right, also had three No. 1 singles, including the title track, "Take Me Down" and "Close Enough to Perfect."